Ujjwalsolanki/nsa-challenge/README.md

 >>fastapi run app.py

-2. You can directly run app thru your localhost and it will give you predicted results

->>fastapi run app.py

 NOTE: At the moment, I am just showing those predictions but in future with the help of javascript and HTML, we can update investments column based on investment.